sepandhaghighi/pyrgg/README.md

 ## Overview

-pyrgg is an easy to use synthetic random graph generator written in python, that support variant graph file formats like <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a>, JSON and CSV
+pyrgg is an easy to use synthetic random graph generator written in python, that support variant graph file formats include <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a>

 ## Installation